 We've got you covered Whether you're working with a memory-constrained microcontroller, an RTOS-powered device, or a high-level operating system.
 From tips on when not to use an embedded web server to advice on how to access a WebSocket server behind a firewall, our tutorials cover a wide range of topics to help you get up and running with ease.

 For projects using memory-constrained microcontrollers with internal RAM of less than 1 MB and with no external RAM, the first three articles below are for you.
 If not, see the other articles to help you design your next project.

-Before embedding a web server in your product, think about what you are trying to achieve.
-Embedding a web server may not be the best solution.
-To understand why, see the following whitepaper:
+Before embedding a web server in a microcontroller-powered product, think about your goal.
+Embedding a web server may not be the best solution when using a small microcontroller.
+To understand why, see the following tutorial:

 If you have ever Googled "embedded web server" or "embedded web server tutorials", you have likely come across many tutorials on how to create a lightweight web server on, for example, Linux to serve static HTML files.
 Being able to serve static web pages is one of the most fundamental parts of any embedded web server; however, for device management to be practical, we need to look beyond just serving static web pages.
 In particular, embedded web servers generally must be able to let the web functionality affect the device operation -- the remote browser has to be able to "talk" to the embedded system.

 An embeddable application server is a more formalized way of saying an embedded web server that lets you easily build HTML-based interactive device management applications.
 To get a better understanding of the differences between an embedded web server and an embedded application server, see the What is an Embedded Application Server, a primer for embedded developers tutorial for details.